learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 end
 ```

-With that code, no matter what, people instances will always be saved.
+With that code, no matter what, person instances will always be saved.
 We could instead implement a simple `.create` class method to provide the functionality of instantiating and creating the instance, leaving `.new` to function as normal.

 ```ruby
 class Person